Highlights

 Solid Gold

-Looking to feast your eyes on "Solid Gold" on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or stream the TV series via subscription can be confusing, so we here at Moviefone want to take the pressure off.
+Fancy watching "Solid Gold" in the comfort of your own home?
+Hunting down a streaming service to buy, rent, download, or stream the TV series via subscription can be a challenge, so we here at Moviefone want to take the pressure off.

-Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription choices – along with the availability of "Solid Gold" on each platform.
-Now, before we get into all the details of how you can watch "Solid Gold" right now, here are some finer points about the show.
+We've listed a number of streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Solid Gold" on each platform.
+Now, before we get into the fundamentals of how you can watch "Solid Gold" right now, here are some particulars about the show.

 Originally premiering September 13th, 1980, "Solid Gold" stars Dionne Warwick, Rex Smith, Rick Dees, Andy Gibb.
-The series runs 8 season(s), and has a score of 60 (out of 100) on TMDB, which put together reviews from 3 respected people.
+The series runs 8 season(s), and has a score of 60 (out of 100) on TMDB, which compiled reviews from 3 respected people.

 "Solid Gold" is currently available to stream via subscription, rental, or purchase on .